Visp railway station

 Visp railway station is a junction station at Visp (French: Viège), in the canton of Valais, Switzerland.
 It has a modern station building completed in 2007, and is served by two standard gauge lines and a metre gauge line.

-Visp station is now the busiest railway station in Valais.
+Visp station is the busiest railway station in Valais.

-Every day, about 230 trains stop at Visp, and approximately 18,400 passengers use the station, mostly for changing to and from trains calling at Sion.
+Every day, about 230 trains stop at Visp, and approximately 25,300 passengers use the station.